xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       > Note:
       >
-      > If the variables and the data field in the selected data files share the **same name**, you can quickly map all the variables with the data fields in the data file by clicking **Auto Map**.
+      > If the variables and the data field in the selected data files share the same name, you can quickly map all the variables with the data fields in the data file by clicking **Auto Map**.
 For example, with this function, the 'Employee' and the 'Department' variables automatically map with the 'Employee' and 'Department' columns of the test data.

       - Save the test case and run it.
 To view the results of your test, go to the **Log Viewer** tab.